galikbence/genome_annotation/README.md

        <RepeatMaskerPath>/RepeatMasker -small -gff --species <query species> --lib [filename for custom library] yourgenome.fasta

-  A few gene prediction tool can recogzie masked regions if your genom sequence is upper case and the masked regios are in lower case.
+  A few gene prediction tool can recognize masked regions if your genom sequence is upper case and the masked regios are in lower case.
 Therefore we highly recommend to use `-small` option.
 Later, we will need the repeats positions information in gff fromat (use option `-gff`) in Section 6.

   Eukaryotic genomes can be huge and repeat masking can take a lot of time (also memory).
 If the `-pa(rallel)` option is not working you can speed up this step by splitting up your genome into separate FASTA files and you can mask these files parallel.
-At the and you can simply combine the masked FASTA and GFF files into one.
+At the end you can simply combine the masked FASTA and GFF files into one.

   ## 4. Predicting tRNAs